Sulphur Springs Man Jailed For The Third Time In Less Than A Year

 Sulphur Springs Police Special Crimes Unit Sgt.
 Joe Scott reported stopping Cris Glenn Brown on Texas Street at Jarbo Street for a traffic violation.
 A record check revealed the man had an active warrant for his arrest.
 Brown was arrested at 5:14 p.m.
 Nov.
 18 for surety off bond on a family violence assault impeding airway charge.

 Brown was accused Aug.
 6 of choking a 19-year-old household member to the point she could not breath.
 The teen also had multiple injuries on both arms, allegedly from being grabbed around the arms, police alleged in the August arrest reports.
 Consequently, Brown was arrested for assault of a household member that impeded breathing on Aug.
 6. He was released from jail the next day on a $10,000 bond.

 Brown was indicted on the assault impeding breathing charge during the Nov.
-6 Hopkins County Grand Jury session, according to court records.
+6 Hopkins County Grand Jury session.